 Heating expenses are a significant part of a household budget.
 By installing a radiant floor heating system, you turn a small investment into real cost-savings, not to mention increasing the value of your home.
 Radiant floor heating systems not only provide superior warmth, but are also extremely efficient.
 With heated floors, you can lower room temperatures by a few degrees yet still enjoy the same level of comfort as a room with a higher temperature setting that is warmed by traditional heating methods.
 Heat isn't wasted by blowing hot air from vents that quickly rises to the ceiling before cooling.

-Any floor surface in your home, whether it's tile, hardwood, or even carpet it can be heated.
-One of the most versatile floor heating systems, ComfortTile floor heating mats, can be installed under a variety of floor surfaces.
+Virtually any floor surface in your home, whether it's tile, vinyl, hardwood, or even carpet can be heated.
+One of the most versatile floor heating systems, ComfortTile floor heating mats, can be installed under a wide range of floor surfaces.
 The versatile heating element features thin heating cable so there is very little floor buildup.
 The mats with pre-spaced cable can be ordered in various lengths, and heat an area 24-inches wide.
 If you can access the floor joists from below, you can also apply radiant heat to existing floors.
 Warmzone's RetroHeat® floor heating systems feature ultra-thin heating elements that can be stapled up between the floor joists to heat the floor above.
 (Insulation is then installed over the heating element to direct all the heat upward.)

 The greatest cause for concern when installing hydronic heated floor systems on any remodeling job involves the complexities of the thickness of the PEX tubing.
 However, Warmzone addresses these issues by offering the most advanced, low-modular in-floor boards that offer the most efficient and advanced alternative.
 Warmzone hydronic systems house PEX tubing in its proper spacing and pattern, and can be installed directly beneath wood, carpeting, tile, and other surfaces.
 For more information on Warmzone's hydronic floor heating systems, visit our hydronic floor heating systems web page.